openglbook/openglbook.com/_includes/chapter-2-content.md

 ### Cleanup (DestroyVBO) ###

-Now that you know how to properly create buffer objects and draw them, it's time to learn how to destroy them, so let’s take a quick look at `DestroyVBO`.
+Now that you know how to properly create buffer objects and draw them, it's time to learn how to destroy them, so let's take a quick look at `DestroyVBO`.

 Much like in the `CreateVBO` function, we define an `ErrorCheckValue` variable and populate it by calling `glGetError` to clear any errors that were previously